 Note: Today I addressed trust because so many of you have asked for some thoughts about how to move on after perceived betrayals.
 I hope this helps.

-PS: Close up shots like this trigger vulnerability and require trust.
+PS: Close up shots like this trigger vulnerability and require trust both when you’re taking the photo and when you’re sharing it.
 That’s why I chose it.